 open source download

-A great deal of the underpinning of this approach to engaging funders was borne out of the Sandler Sales Institute methodology, an integrity and win-win based sales approach.
-It has been adapted to the impact sector in collaboration with the Sandler Sales Institute.
+A great deal of the underpinning of this approach to engaging funders was borne out of my years engaged with the Sandler Sales Institute methodology, integrity, and win-win-based sales approach.
+It has been adapted to the impact sector in consultation with the Sandler Sales Institute.

 Designed for Institutional Funders & Individual Funder Prospects